TosbackCgusBridge-Bot/CGUs-versions/Cvs/Privacy Policy.md

 Cameras

-We use cameras in and around our stores for security purposes and for operational purposes such as observing traffic patterns.
+We use cameras in and around our stores for security purposes and for operational purposes such as observing traffic patterns and consumer engagement.
 Cameras in stores may use electronic device tracking for fraud, theft prevention, and/or security.

 Fraudulent Sites, Spam &.
 Phishing